isabelcooper/FirstTap/projectDocumentation/gettingStarted.md

 - app reloads slowly after release - needs investigation to avoid downtime

 - worth adding front-end form field protection eg for email address, pin code length.
-Seems sensible to do this at the front end, though the current system should handle any attempt to input invalid data into the DB by raising an error.
+Seems sensible to do this at the front end, though the current system would error if the pincode is too long.

 - clock is currently untested as it's almost all standard functionality, but in the interest of full coverage it would be nice to add these.